edespino/cloudberry-site/docs/tutorial/data-loading.md

 ---
-title: "[101-4] Lesson 4: Data Loading"
+title: "Lesson 4: Data Loading"
 description: Load your data to the Apache Cloudberry.
 ---

-This tutorial briefly introduces 3 methods to load the example data `FAA` into Apache Cloudberry tables you have created in the previous tutorial [Lesson 3: Create Tables](./101-3-create-tables).
+This tutorial briefly introduces 3 methods to load the example data `FAA` into Apache Cloudberry tables you have created in the previous tutorial [Lesson 3: Create Tables](./create-tables).
 Before continuing, make sure you have completed the previous tutorial.

 - Method 1: Use the `INSERT` statement.
 This is the easiest way to load data.
 You can execute `INSERT` directly in psql, run scripts that have `INSERT` statements, or run a client-side application with database connection.
 It is not recommended to use `INSERT` to load a large amount of data, because the loading efficiency is low.

 - Method 2: Use the SQL statement `COPY` to load data into database.
 The `COPY` syntax allows you to define the format of the text file so that data can be parsed into rows and columns.
 This method is faster than the `INSERT` statement.
 But, like `INSERT` statement, `COPY` is not a parallel data loading process.

-    The `COPY` statement requires that external files be accessible to the host where the master process is running.
-On a multi-node Apache Cloudberry system, data files might reside on a file system that is not accessible from master node.
-In this case, you need to use the psql command `\copy meta-command` that streams data to Cloudberry master node over `psql` connection.
+    The `COPY` statement requires that external files be accessible to the host where the coordinator process is running.
+On a multi-node Apache Cloudberry system, data files might reside on a file system that is not accessible from coordinator node.
+In this case, you need to use the psql command `\copy meta-command` that streams data to Cloudberry coordinator node over `psql` connection.
 Some example scripts in this tutorial use the `\copy meta-command`.

 - Method 3: Use Apache Cloudberry utilities to load external data into tables.
 When you are working with a large-scale data warehouse, you might often face the challenge of loading large amounts of data in a short time.
 The utilities, `gpfdist` and `gpload`, are tailored for this purpose, enabling you to achieve rapid, parallel data transfers.